zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database-orig/serverless-with-nosql-database/create-populate-tables/create-populate-tables.md

 ## Task 4:  Show Data From the Console

-Starting with the demo table, we can go and look at the data we inserted for each of the tables.
+Next, we can go and look at the data we inserted for each of the tables.
+Let's start with the demo table.
 1. On the left Click on Table Rows

     ![](./images/table-row-select.png)